doa01/study/books/microservice-patterns/6_developing_business_logic_with_event_sourcing.md

 - to consume an aggregate's event,

   - service subscribes to the aggregate's topic
-  - aggregate id: partition key
+  - aggregate id: partition key - preserves the ordering

 - event relay
   - propagates events in the database to broker